Justin Halpern: Writing

 By 2009, Halpern was a full-time writer for Maxim magazine's online publication.
 Halpern returned to San Diego to live with his girlfriend of three years, but the relationship ended following the move and Halpern then moved back to the family home.

 Halpern's record of his father's comments—some repeated to him by brothers, cousins, and other relatives—dates back to when he was four or five years of age.
 When he recommenced living with his parents, his record of his father's remarks became a daily journal.
 On August 3, 2009, Halpern started a Twitter feed with the handle "@shitmydadsays" to store his father's rhetorical gems; the writer thought the content might be useful for a future script.

 To Halpern's surprise, the Twitter profile quickly gathered a large following.
 A friend posted a link to his feed; when Rob Corddry mentioned the site "that really jump-started it," according to Halpern.
 By mid-August 2009, Halpern had garnered more than 100,000 followers; by October 2009, he had signed a book deal with HarperCollins; and a television deal with Warner Bros. was secured by the end of November 2009.
 By November 2010, the Twitter feed was followed by more than 1.8 million people and, by September of the following year, this number had risen to over 2.6 million.
-As of June 10, 2013, the site is followed by over 3.1 million people.
+As of June 10, 2013, the feed was followed by over 3.1 million people.
+Though Halpern only posted sporadically after 2014, as of March 2024 the feed still had over 2.1 million followers.

 Together with his longtime writing partner Patrick Schumacker, Halpern completed the book Sh*t My Dad Says in February 2010, and it was published in May 2010.
 In June of the same year, the book topped The New York Times Best Seller list for hardcover nonfiction and remained in the number one position for eleven weeks.
 The book remained on the best seller list for fifty weeks and eventually sold 1.2 million copies.

 Following the cancellation of the CBS television series that was based on Sh*t My Dad Says, Halpern wrote for Grantland.com.
 His second book I Suck at Girls was published on May 15, 2012, and the writer sold the television rights for the book.
 The 2014 Fox Television show Surviving Jack was based on this book.
 He also had another television project titled Sidelined.